sahanruwanga/sensor-app/README.md

-This is a single page simple application to demonstrate the accelerometer sensor reading from an android device
+This is a single page simple android application to demonstrate the accelerometer sensor reading from an android device